Areas of Responsibility

 Responsibility for boundary hedges at the allotments and playground lies with TLPC, led by by Cllr Adam Bunce.

-Task Force: Councillor Dick Chinnery
+Task Force: Councillor Colin Sully

 The Task Force is a group of volunteers who carry out small maintenance tasks on Parish property on an ad hoc basis.
-It is co-ordinated by Cllr Chinnery, and is always on the lookout for new volunteers with basic DIY skills.
+It is co-ordinated by Cllr Sully, and is always on the lookout for new volunteers with basic DIY skills.

 The Lee Forum: Councillor Colin Sully